 ‘For one who speaks in a tongue does not speak to men but to God; for no one understands, but in his spirit he speaks mysteries.’
 (1 Corinthians 14:2)

 Praying in tongues will give your inner strength and adjust your spirit to the Spirit of God.
 This gift is mainly meant for a person’s own walk with God.

 ‘One who speaks in a tongue edifies himself.’
 (1 Corinthians 14:4)

 The apostle Jude says that praying in the Spirit doesn’t only strengthen your inner being but it also keeps you in the love of God:

 ‘But you, beloved, building yourselves up on your most holy faith, praying in the Holy Spirit, keep yourselves in the love of God.’
 (Jude 1:20)

 Many Christians have been influenced by the doctrine that the gifts of the Spirit are no longer for this time and age.
 This comes from a doctrine called ‘dispensationalism’.
-According to the dispensationalism we no longer live in a time where the gifts of the Spirits are operating.
-However, this doctrine cannot be found in the bible.
+According to dispensationalism we no longer live in a time where the gifts of the Spirits are operating.
+However, this doctrine cannot be found in the Bible.

 The apostles even encourage in their letters to the Christians to desire the gifts of the Spirit:

 ‘Pursue love, yet desire earnestly spiritual gifts.’
 (1 Corinthians 14:1)